Gallium (68Ga) gozetotide

-Gallium (^{68}Ga) gozetotide or Gallium (^{68}Ga) PSMA-11, sold under the brand name Illuccix among others, is a radiopharmaceutical made of ^{68}Ga conjugated to a inhibitor of the enzyme prostate-specific membrane antigen (PSMA) known as Glu-Urea-Lys(Ahx)-HBED-CC.
+Gallium (^{68}Ga) gozetotide or Gallium (^{68}Ga) PSMA-11, is a radiopharmaceutical made of ^{68}Ga conjugated to a inhibitor of the enzyme prostate-specific membrane antigen (PSMA) known as Glu-Urea-Lys(Ahx)-HBED-CC.
 It is used for imaging prostate cancer by positron emission tomography (PET).
 The PSMA inhibitor specifically directs the radiolabeled imaging agent towards the prostate cancerous lesions in men.

 The most common side effects with gallium (68Ga)-radiolabelled gozetotide are tiredness, nausea (feeling sick), constipation and vomiting.

 Gallium (68Ga) gozetotide was approved for medical use in the United States in December 2021, and in the European Union in December 2022.
-It is the first drug approved by the US Food and Drug Administration (FDA) as a PET imaging agent.
+It is the first drug approved by the US Food and Drug Administration (FDA) as a PET imaging agent of prostate-specific membrane antigen (PSMA) positive lesions in men with prostate cancer.

 Structure

+Radiopharmaceuticals based on HBED are composed of three components: a chelator, a linker and a binding motif.